triggerdotdev/examples/supabase-edge-functions/README.md

 ## Examples in this repo

+> Follow the official guides below to run this repo.
+There is also important information about [authentication with Supabase](https://trigger.dev/docs/guides/frameworks/supabase-authentication) in the Trigger.dev docs; the service role key is used rather than JWT tokens for authentication.
+This should be changed if you plan on using this in production.

 1. `edge-function-trigger`: This function triggers a 'Hello world' task when you access the edge function URL.
 [Full guide for this project here](https://trigger.dev/docs/guides/frameworks/supabase-edge-functions-basic).
 2. `video-processing-handler`: This function triggers a video processing task when a new row is inserted into a table.
 The result of the video processing task is then updated back into the table.
 [Full guide for this project here](https://trigger.dev/docs/guides/frameworks/supabase-edge-functions-database-webhooks).